HesaiTechnology/Pandar40_SDK/README.md

 # HesaiLidar_General_SDK

 ## About the project
-HesaiLidar_General_SDK project is the software development kit for:**Pandar40** LiDAR manufactured by Hesai Technology.
+HesaiLidar_General_SDK project is the software development kit for **Pandar40** LiDAR manufactured by Hesai Technology.
 ## Environment and Dependencies
 **System environment requirement: Linux + G++ 7.0 or above**
 **Library Dependencies: libpcap-dev + libyaml-cpp-dev**